harrisonlab/Metabarcoding_projects/16S  workflow.md

 ## UPARSE

 ### Cluster and assign taxonomy
-Problem with (free version) usearch running out of memory for dereplication and subsequent steps. combine_uniq.pl will combine several sets of dereplicated sequences, maintaining the counts.
+This is mostly a UPARSE pipeline, but usearch (free version) runs out of memory for dereplication and subsequent steps.
+I've written my own scripts to do the dereplication and sorting
-The sorting algorithm may run out of memory as well - it shouldn't be too difficult to adjust combine_uniq.pl to sort and filter on size (though the cluster algorithm will also filter on min size)

-get_uniq.pl will give output comparable to derep_fulllength and sortbysize for larger sequence collections. get_uniq.pl requires unformatted fasta (as in sequence not split every 80 nucleotides).
-It also sorts and removes singletons.
-Performance wise this is slightly faster than the usearch method (though both only take minutes for several gig of data)

-The taxa file output by utax is difficult to manipulate in R. Therefore the script mod_taxa.pl should be used to produce an R friendly taxa file.

 ```shell
  $METAGENOMICS/scripts/ARDERI.sh -c UPARSE $METAGENOMICS/data/$RUN/$SSU/filtered $METAGENOMICS/data/$RUN $SSU $FPL $RPL
 ```

+The taxa file output by utax is difficult to manipulate in R. Therefore the script mod_taxa.pl should be used to produce an R friendly taxa file.
+NOTE:- I still need to build nematode utax taxonomy database from Silva_SSU.

 ```shell
 #### Assign Taxonomy